·Use case

 business, by a person with knowledge of the events recorded.

-3. On [anchor date], [organization] caused the Document to be
+3. On [anchor date], [organization] computed the SHA-256 digest of

-satsignal.cloud, which produced a receipt bundle identified
+"Satsignal") operated at satsignal.cloud, which produced a proof,

-below ("the Bundle").
-The bytes of the Document submitted at
+recorded in the bundle identified below ("the Bundle").
+The bytes

-that time were preserved by [organization] and are byte-for-byte
+time were preserved by [organization] and are byte-for-byte

-identical to the bytes of Exhibit [N].
+identical to the bytes of Exhibit [N]; the SHA-256 digest recorded

 4. [Operator-witness paragraph.]
 Satsignal is an anchoring

-public Bitcoin SV blockchain.
-The system documentation is
+blockchain.
+The system documentation is published at

-published at satsignal.cloud/spec-mbnt and at satsignal.cloud
+satsignal.cloud/spec-mbnt and at satsignal.cloud/docs.html and is

-/docs.html and is incorporated herein by reference.
+incorporated herein by reference.

 5. [Operator-witness paragraph.]
 On [anchor date] at